kdusling/kdusling.github.io/teaching/Applied-Fluids/Notes/FluidProperties.md

 * A markdown unordered list for the toc
 {:toc}

 A *fluid* is a substance that continually deforms or flows under an applied shear stress.
-While in common parlance a fluid typically refers to a liquid, in the sciences the term fluid can refer to a liquid or a gas.
+Under the ordinary usage of the word fluid we usually have a liquid in mind.
+In the sciences a fluid can be a liquid or a gas.
+What is the dividing line between a gas and a liquid if they are both fluids?
 For this course, our working definition of a *liquid* is a fluid that is incompressible ([see below](#Compressibility)).

 The sections below will go through a number of physical properties that are commonly used to characterize fluids.